joshdoman/peerfed-solidity/README.md

 2. Goods and services are priced in "utils" instead of BTC.
 3. Sats map to "utils" through an intermediary unit of account called an "e-bond."
 The number of "e-bonds" per sat grows at an interest rate $r$, and there are $1/r$ "utils" per e-bond.
 4. The interest rate $r$ is continuously set through the relative quantity of two convertible tokens, Tighten and Ease, rather than through token voting or a central authority.
-5. The price level in the economy will be relatively stable if the interest rate equals bitcoin's required real rate of return.
+5. The price level in the economy will stabilize if the interest rate equals bitcoin's required real rate of return.

 <br/>
 <p align="center">